basedafdev/PriceVolumeAnalysis/README.md

     pip install KivyCalender
     pip install Kivy-Garden

+Steps To Running the Application:

+1) Run load_files.py     (this will update all the .csv files in the company_library)

+2) Run directory.py or main_ui.py

 If you want just want to see the stocks itself without the User Interface, run directory.py.

-And for input just input the date in this format: yearmonthday
+And Date input just input the date in this format

+yearmonthday

 example: 20180724